odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

         url: /destinations/india/states/meghalaya/cities/shillong/
         title: Shillong
         content: >-
-          After breakfast, you have a long drive (seven hours) to ‘the abode of clouds’, Meghalaya, known for the rainiest spots in the world!
+          After breakfast, you have a long drive (seven hours) to 'the abode of clouds', Meghalaya, known for the rainiest spots in the world!

           Your destination for today, Shillong, is the capital of Meghalaya.
           Recent development has been insensitive and haphazard, but the surrounding hills still retain many English-style country houses.
           There is a vast bustling market, Bara Bazaar, to which thousands of Khasi tribespeople flock.
 Overseen by sharp-eyed matriarchs, they sell everything from gold jewellery to spices and textiles.
 Police Bazaar resembles a Mall road as found in other hill stations.
       - type: hotel
         url: >-
           /destinations/india/states/meghalaya/cities/shillong/hotels/tripura-castle/